XDF2018/ML_Embedded_Workshop/README.md

 ![Structure_MP4](./images/structure_mp4.png)

-We are successfully running a modern object detection network to detect the vehicles, motorcycles and pedestrians in the city traffic @ ??? fps on an embedded platform.
+We are successfully running a modern object detection network to detect the vehicles, motorcycles and pedestrians in the city traffic in real time on an embedded platform.
 This is done within a few minutes with the help of DNNDK.

 After completing this section, you will: